 - The making of indecent images with an intention to distribute or advertise

-One aspect of an indecent image case that will be considered is to prove knowledge of having the indecent images on any device such as a computer, laptop or phone.
+One aspect of an indecent image case is for the police or prosecution to prove knowledge of having indecent images on a device such as a computer, laptop or phone.
 There may be occasions when the person arrested or being investigated has ownership of the device on which the indecent images may be found, but that they may not have exclusive control of it, for example a shared computer.

-However, whilst being unaware you are in the possession of indecent images will not necessarily mean you are found innocent, neither is it true that awareness and looking at the images automatically means you will be found guilty.
+However, the fact that you were unaware that you are in possession of indecent images will not necessarily mean you are found innocent.
+Likewise, awareness and looking at the images does not necessarily mean you will be found guilty.

-We use experts to examine electronic devices upon which indecent material may be found, who are able to challenge and consider the way in which the prosecution have graded the material that the police may have found in the event that it is disputed.
+To complement our expertise, we use experts to examine electronic devices upon which indecent material may be found.
+The experts are able to challenge and consider the way in which the prosecution have graded the material in the event that it is disputed.

-Sentences for possessing and making indecent images will vary depending on the categorisation of the images and the number of images involved.
+Sentences for possessing and making indecent images will vary depending on various factors including on the categorisation of the images and the number of images involved.